Comunitea/CMNT_00146_2018_ANZ/project-addons/website_base_multi_anz/README.rst

 BackEnd customization for All Websites
 --------------------------------------

-This module contains all common base configuration for all websites, including their Themes.
+This module contains all common base configuration for all companies and their websites, including their Themes.

 Author
 ------